 Have you got any plans to set up shop down south?

-We’re true northerners.
+Right now, we are firmly established in the North, but yes, OOBE has great ambitions to grow.
+We’d love to open another studio somewhere that allows us to make a positive impact on landscape architecture.
 We’ve got projects in Cornwall, Inverness, Birmingham, Newcastle, Leeds.
-And of course and there’s loads of stuff going on all across the UK.
-But we like being based where we are.
-We did have an office in London, but we closed it down during Covid.
-It just wasn’t working for us.
-And we love working in Scotland.
-Scotland is a lot more progressive than England in terms of sustainability.
-Unbelieveably so.
+We also really enjoy having two studios in Scotland.
+Scotland is a lot more progressive than England in terms of sustainability, unbelievably so in fact.
 It’s really refreshing.
-The planning policies are much better for landscape.
-In Glasgow there’s a lot of emphasis on landscape and biodiversity.
-Edinburgh has this amazing landscape officer called Julie Waldron.
+For example, the planning policies are much better for landscape.
+In Glasgow, there’s a lot of emphasis on landscape and biodiversity.
+Edinburgh has an amazing landscape officer called Julie Waldron.
 Everybody listens to her.
 It’s amazing how often you hear the words “I’ll have to speak to Julie about that.”